TeseoLou/codoku/README.md

 - Custom padding/margins applied to improve visual clarity

 ### **5.3.2 Theme-Compatible Visuals**
-The About page contains a hero image styled to match the site’s current theme, maintaining visual cohesion across modes.
+The About page features images that adjusts their styling to match **Codoku’s** selected theme mode — either light or dark.
+This maintains visual cohesion and ensures the interface remains aesthetically balanced regardless of user preference.

+The images are static and purely decorative but enhances engagement by reinforcing the site’s tone and personality.

 ![About page imagery](docs/figures/screenshots/about-visuals.webp)
 *A collage showing **Codoku**’s visual imagery.*